YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 ## Well done, you've completed Campaign Mode.

-Once you are online and happy with the Wordpress deployment service you have chosen, please add a DNS entry to your Static Azure Public IP address found within your Kubernetes cluster (look for a Resource Group in the Azure Portal following the format MC_XXX) and inform the proctors of your URL.
-Alternatively, if you plan on following the high availability path below where you'll set up Traffic Manager, do that first and provide the proctors with the Traffic Manager DNS name instead.
+Once you are online and happy with the Wordpress deployment service you have chosen, you need to set it up with the Traffic Manager profile we provisioned earlier, so that it goes live and the proctors can register it as available in our monitoring.

+Because TM is DNS-based, we need to make sure we have a Fully-Qualified Domain Name (FQDNs) for our kubernetes app and not just an IP address.
+For your site, you need to configure DNS for the Public IP address that was created as part of your cluster.
+You can do this in the portal by finding the Public IP that's created in the WC_XXX resource group that contains the AKS service.

+Once you've done that, find your Traffic Manager that was provisioned by a script earlier and click 'Add endpoint'.
+Then put your cluster's DNS name in there.
+Once you've hit save, your site should be up and live for the proctors to monitor (which you can test by visiting your Traffic Manager URL.
+Now be careful not to take it down, as it will affect your score!
+(If you need more help configuring TM, see Path 2.)

 ---
 # Now it's time to choose your own adventure...